TLeonardUK/TLeonardUK.github.io/_posts/2022-06-09-reverse-engineering-dark-souls-3-networking-part-4.md

 };
 ```

-- The packet_counter field increments for every unfragmented block of data thats sent.
+- The packet_counter field increments for every un-fragmented block of data thats sent.

 - The fragment_index field increments for each fragment of data that makes up the full payload, the first fragment being 0, the next being 1, etc.

 - The fragment_length field contains how many bytes of data are included in this fragment.

-- The fragment_payload_length field contains how many bytes of data are included in the complete unfragmented data.
+- The fragment_payload_length field contains how many bytes of data are included in the complete un-fragmented data.

-To recieve the data we just keep reading fragments (which will already be in order thanks to our reliable-udp implementation) and appending their data together until the sum is greater than total_payload_length.
+To receive the data we just keep reading fragments (which will already be in order thanks to our reliable-udp implementation) and appending their data together until the sum is greater than total_payload_length.

-To further squeeze as much data as they can into individual packets, if the compress_flag field is set then the completed unfragmented data was encoded using [DEFLATE Compression](https://en.wikipedia.org/wiki/Deflate) before being fragmented up and sent.
+To further squeeze as much data as they can into individual packets, if the compress_flag field is set then the completed un-fragmented data was encoded using [DEFLATE Compression](https://en.wikipedia.org/wiki/Deflate) before being fragmented up and sent.

 # Game Messages
 The last layer you might remember from the TCP protocol, its almost exactly the same.
 It's a small wrapper that tells us what type of message is contained in the remaining data, which like the TCP protocol is encoded as protobuf!